kczulko/Katana-MK2-FxFloorBoard-nix-flake/README.md

 ## Important notes

 Unfortunately, this build is not fully reproducible.
-There is no reproducible link for the sources which moreover are a bit behind the "oficial" releases.
+There is no reproducible link for the sources which moreover are a bit behind the "official" releases.
 In the time of writing, sources are from [06.08.2023](https://sourceforge.net/projects/fxfloorboard/files/KatanaFxFloorBoard/Katana%20FxFloorboard%20for%20MK2%20Desktop/) and can be overridden at any time.